thompsonemerson/create-inferno-app/README.md

 ## Usage with Inferno (through inferno-compat)

-You can use Inferno components with create-inferno-app.
-All you have is to do is install inferno-compat (npm install --save inferno-compat) and Inferno and InfernoDOM will be already aliased to inferno-compat.
-After installing it you can import any Inferno dependent library or use any code that imports Inferno and that should work fine.
+You can use React components with create-inferno-app.
+All you have is to do is install inferno-compat (npm install --save inferno-compat) and React and ReactDOM will be already aliased to inferno-compat.
+After installing it you can import any React dependent library or use any code that imports React and that should work fine.

 ## User Guide